Presentation Slides | Guided Notes

 Axial Portion - head, neck, trunk | Appendicular Portion - arms & legs

-(VISCERA = internal organs. also: "visceral organs")
+VISCERA = internal organs. also: "visceral organs"

 Body Cavities

-DIAPHRAGM - separates thoracic and abdominal cavity
+Diaphragm - muscle that separates thoracic from abdominal cavity

 SEROUS MEMBRANE - two layers, covers organs